hassio-addons/addon-mqtt/README.md

 #### Option `mqttuser`: `username`

-Username for authenticating with the mqtt broker of this add-on.
+Username for authenticating with the MQTT Server of this add-on.
 Leaving the username field empty, will disable the authentication mechanism entirely.

 Setting a username/password can be added as an extra line of defense,